MicrosoftDocs/memdocs/memdocs/intune/fundamentals/tutorial-walkthrough-endpoint-manager.md

     For more information, see [Add apps to Microsoft Intune](../apps/apps-add.md).

 10. From the navigation pane, select **Users** to display details about the users that you have included in Intune.
-These users are your company's workforce.
+These users are members of your organization that have devices and apps associated with your Intune tenant.

     :::image type="content" alt-text="Screenshot of the Microsoft Intune admin center - Users" source="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-10.png" lightbox="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-10.png":::